Frequently Asked Questions

 Does a doctor carry out the procedure?

-Yes, a properly trained eXroid specialist using CE approved equipment will carry out the procedure.
+Yes, all of our medical staff (Doctors) are General Medical Council (GMC) registered Consultant Surgeons and are fully trained as eXroid specialists using CE approved equipment will carry out the procedure.

 Will the doctor be able to tell me how many treatments I’ll need?